marcin-kli/MP2/README.md

 ## Footer
 ---

-Footer has contact button and social links.
+Footer has a contact button and social links.
 Each social icon will open in a separate tab in a browser.

 ![Footer](md_data/features/footer.png)

 Contact button will open a modal with a contact form.
-Here is an example of contact form open with details filled.
+Here is an example of contact form opened with details filled.

 ![Footer](md_data/features/contact_form.png)